 You’ll need a little more on top, but this classic cut is coming back with a bang.
 Often called the James Dean, this updated version can be done with more than just naturally wavy hair.
 Obviously, if you are looking to replicate the exact James Dean look, you need some curl to your locks, but the Pompadour can now be done with straight hair as well.
 You’re going to want a bit of hair on the sides this time, but it can be done with less.
-The goal is more on top since this particular styles makes use of combing the hair back and to the side meaning that with extremely short hair, you’re just going to look like a porcupine.
+The goal is more on top since this particular style makes use of combing the hair back and to the side meaning that with extremely short hair, you’re just going to look like a porcupine.

 Most barbers should be familiar with this look.
 It’s something that’s been around since the mid-1900s, and young or old, this cut should be a pre-requisite for barbers working in a salon or barbershop.
 If your barber doesn’t know this cut like the back of their hand – run.

 I’m not talking about the 1980s Gordon Gekko look that just looks dated today.
 Of course, if you have longer hair on top, you can comb it back and have a little flair and not get quite an extreme Gordon Gekko look.

 If you want to wear the updated version of it, you want a square cut and if you tell your barber, he’ll know what you mean.
 For this hairstyle, a mousse works best and you just work it in your hair and then comb it back.
 I suggest not to comb it back quite straight.
 You want a little wave so it looks more pleasing.

 It’s the kind of a haircut I typically wear.
 I part it on one side and initially, I started parting it in front, in the middle, and I moved all the way out.
 Usually, my sides are cut shorter all the way up so I get that nice transition.
 At the same time, it grows out in a way that doesn’t look terrible.
 Usually, you go get a haircut about every three to four weeks.